 Ed is actively involved in a variety of church, civic and community activities as a director, a trustee or a volunteer.
-He is an AV Preeminent Peer Reviewed Lawyer by Martindale Hubbell and is included in North Carolina Super Lawyers.
+He is an AV Preeminent Peer Reviewed Lawyer by Martindale Hubbell, is included in North Carolina Super Lawyers, and is recognized in two practice sections at Best Lawyers in America.

 - Business Litigation